 Boundaries in therapy refer to the elements that define the limits of the therapeutic relationship, often referred to as the 'therapeutic frame'.
 Boundary crossings and boundary violations are two types of boundary issues that can arise during the course of therapy.
-A boundary crossing is a deviation from usual therapeutic activity that is essentially harmless, non-exploitative, and possibly supportive of the therapy itself, such as self-disclosures, non-sexual physical contact, contact outside of the normal therapy session or small gift giving.
+Boundary crossings are deviations from usual therapeutic activity that are usually not associated with significant harm to the therapeutic relationship.
+Boundary crossings are non-exploitative, and sometimes supportive of the therapy itself.
+They may include self-disclosures, non-sexual physical contact, communication outside of the normal therapy session or small gift giving.
 In contrast, a boundary violation is harmful or potentially harmful, to the client and the therapy.
-Boundary violations frequently constitute exploitative dual relationships such as sexual contact.
+The clearest boundary violations are sexual intercourse and violence both of which do irrevocable harm to the therapeutic relationship.
 Boundary crossings and boundary violations may arise from the therapist or from the client, but at all times it remains the therapist's responsibility to maintain appropriate boundaries.

-- 15.1 Members are responsible to manage boundaries as effectively as possible, including monitoring themselves and the therapy process. - 15.2 It is always the responsibility of the therapist to set and maintain appropriate professional boundaries to minimise the risk of exploitation or harm of clients. - 15.3 Members are to seek supervisory help if there has been a boundary violation by them or there is a danger of boundaries being violated. - 15.4 Sexual relations between members and client, trainer and trainee, supervisor and supervisee constitute unethical behaviour. - 15.5 A sexual relationship with a former client or their close relation is always considered to be unethical.
+- 15.1 Members are responsible for managing boundaries as effectively as possible, including monitoring themselves and the therapy process. - 15.2 It is always the responsibility of the therapist to set and maintain appropriate professional boundaries to minimise the risk of exploitation or harm of clients. - 15.3 Members are to seek supervisory help if there has been a boundary violation by them or there is a danger of boundaries being violated. - 15.4 Sexual relations between members and client or between supervisor and supervisee constitute unethical behaviour. - 15.5 A sexual relationship with any former client or their close relation is always considered to be unethical.